 The organization emphasizes scholarship and the enrichment of the mind as well as fellowship and building relationships that advance psychology.

 “Psi Chi is a great resource for psychology students, providing them with access to a support system to reach their goals.
 Just having it on your resume speaks volumes about the caliber of your academic work and your dedication to the field,” says Zacchilli.
 “For qualified online students, it’s yet another opportunity to cultivate a sense of community with other students and professionals in the field.”

 Application by invitation only

-To join Psi Chi, students must first receive an invitation from either Zacchilli or Ault.
+To join Psi Chi, students must first receive an invitation from either Zacchilli (campus students only) or Ault (online or center students only).
 Once invited to join, submitting all required documentation before the deadline is key, since applications are process only twice a year -- in early fall and February.